flinguenheld/ocrp12/README.md

 Django will search the database on localhost with the port 5432.
 You can change this behaviour in the settings files.

+Here an example to create a new database :

+    sudo -u postgres psql
+    (drop database epic_crm)
+    create database epic_crm